-Article 3 of the 1980 Agreement makes the granting by each contracting party of the appropriate operating authorisations and the necessary technical permissions to airlines designated by the other party subject to the condition that a substantial part of the ownership and effective control of that airline be vested in the party designating the airline, nationals of that party or both ('the clause on the ownership and control of airlines').
-According to Article 4 of that agreement, those authorisations and permissions may be revoked, suspended or limited where the above condition is not fulfilled.
+Article 3 of the 1986 Agreement makes the granting by each contracting party of the appropriate operating authorisations and the necessary technical permissions to airlines designated by the other party subject to the condition that 'substantial ownership and effective control of that airline are vested in the party designating the airline, nationals of that party, or both' ('the clause on the ownership and control of airlines').
+According to Article 4 of that Agreement, those authorisations and permissions may be revoked, suspended or limited where the above condition is not fulfilled.